margu2/iGEL604-GEM/README.md

 # File structure

-Scripts: Folder containing all scripts used in the project.
+Code: Folder containing all scripts used in the project.

 Data: Folder containing input data needed to generate iGEL601, and data obtained from flux sampling